mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Stakes:** Prevent the Second Worldrend and save both continents
 **Starting Location:** Silverpine, Thaldros
 **Ending Location:** Raven's Keep & The Worldrend Vault

+### Campaign Geographic Note

+This campaign takes place primarily in central and eastern Thaldros, focused on the cities of Silverpine and Kaer Thandros.
+During this same period, a proxy war rages in western Thaldros—the Crown battles against Aethoria-backed separatists in the frontier territories.
+That conflict is detailed in the companion campaign, *Blood & Coin*.
+While war tensions appear as background context here, this campaign's heroes focus on the existential threat of the Unbound and the World-Splitter conspiracy.

 ## Campaign Overview